 Carl Tanzler

-Elena’s body was discovered and examined by physicians and pathologists before being placed on public display at a funeral home, where it was seen by up to 6,800 people.
-Her body was eventually returned to Key West Cemetery and buried in an unmarked grave to prevent further tampering with the corpse.
+Elena’s body was examined by medical professionals and placed on public display at a funeral home, where thousands of people came to see it.
+However, her body was eventually returned to Key West Cemetery and buried in an unmarked grave to prevent further tampering.

 Tanzler Died Holding Hoyo’s Sculpture

-After he was released, he decided to visit Hoyo’s former resting place one last time, he knew that her corpse was not there.
-He used dynamite to destroy Hoyo’s mausoleum just before leaving town.
+Despite being released, Carl Tanzler’s obsession with Elena Hoyo did not fade away.
+He visited her former resting place one last time, knowing full well that her corpse was no longer there.
+As a final act of desperation, he used dynamite to destroy her mausoleum just before leaving town.

 Carl Tanzler with Hoyo's sculpture